 - Hard boiled eggs: As you can tell from the pictures in this article, we often pack hard boiled eggs in our lunch boxes.
 They are easy to make ahead and have on hand for packing.
 They keep really well in a lunch box (include an ice pack in the lunch bag) and they are full of protein and healthy fat to fuel our kids.
 My son especially likes a sprinkle of Everything Bagel Seasoning on top.

-- Deli meat: we don’t buy deli turkey or ham often, but once in a while it’s a super quick way to get protein into the lunch box.
+- Deli meat: a super quick way to get protein into the lunch box.
 Roll the deli meat up into a spiral with cheese or without or use a small cookie cutter to cut the deli meat into fun shapes.

 - Pepperoni: We love the Applegate Turkey Pepperoni